-For the cheesecake filling I used my electric hand whisk to mix together the cream cheese, lemon zest, lemon extract, lemon curd and icing sugar.
-Once it was smooth with no lumps I added the double cream and whisked until it was very thick and held it’s shape.
+For the cheesecake filling use an electric hand whisk to mix together the cream cheese, lemon zest, lemon extract, lemon curd and icing sugar.
+Once it is smooth with no lumps, add the double cream and whisk until it is very thick and holds it’s shape.

 How do I make sure the cheesecake sets?

 When you’re mixing the filling, you want it to get to a stage where you can scoop some up with your spatula or spoon and you have to give it a tap on the side of the bowl or slight flick of the wrist to get the mixture off the spoon.
 If it’s sloppy and slides right off the spoon without any encouragement needed, then you need to mix it more.
 Always use an electric mixer for best results.
 It’s also very important to use full fat cream cheese and double cream (heavy cream), as any low fat versions will affect the setting of the cheesecake.
 I always set my cheesecake overnight in the fridge, I’d suggest a minimum of 4 hours.

 How do you remove a no bake cheesecake from the tin?

 To see step by step photos and a video showing you how to remove a no bake cheesecake from the tin, as well as the answers to lots of other common no bake cheesecake questions, check out my How to make a No Bake Cheesecake guide!

 If you are using a shop bought lemon curd, make sure to get a good quality one.
 They are worth the extra pennies for that delicious lemon zing!
 If you fancy giving Homemade Lemon Curd a try, check out my recipe.
 It's easy and quick to make with only a few ingredients, it's also creamy and silky smooth, and the flavour is incredible!

 - Food processor